freenas/freenas-docs/userguide/system.rst

 certificate.
 This certificate will appear in the drop-down menus for services that support SSL or TLS.

-For secure LDAP, the public key of an existing CA can be imported with :guilabel:`Import CA`, or a new CA created on the %brand% system and used on the LDAP server also.
+For secure LDAP, the public key of an existing CA is imported with :guilabel:`Import CA`, or a new CA created on the %brand% system and used on the LDAP server also.